hablapps/LensStateIsYourFather/README.md

 A lens is just a pair of methods packed together, one of them to *get* a part from a bigger whole and another one to *put* a new version of the part in an old whole, returning a new whole.
-We, as programmers, are very familiar with those methods, since they correspond with the notion of *getter* and *setter*, respectively.
+We, as programmers, are very familiar with those methods, since they correspond with the notions of *getter* and *setter*, respectively.
 However, to avoid name conflicts with other definitions, we'll refer to them as `view` and `update`.
 We can encode a lens in Scala as follows: